-In fact Portuguese investors can take full advantage of MIBC if they aim to internationalize their activities or develop activities.
-Investor activities’ income, whether the investor is foreign or national, will be taxed at normal rate if income derives from activities with residents in Portuguese territory and reduced tax rate (5%) will be applied if income derives from activities with non-residents.
+In fact, Portuguese investors can take full advantage of MIBC if they aim to internationalize their activities or develop activities.
+Investor activities’ income, whether the investor is foreign or national, will be taxed at a normal rate if income derives from activities with residents in Portuguese territory and a reduced tax rate (5%) will be applied if income derives from activities with non-residents.

 Because of the reasons mentioned above, the MIBC fiscal regime cannot be considered, legally, technically and conceptually, an offshore tax system, but rather an onshore tax system.